-In a Christian wedding, the mother of the bride’s entrance signals that the processional is about to begin; she is often escorted by a son or another male relative but may also be escorted by the father of the bride, who returns to the ceremony venue entrance to escort his daughter down the aisle.
+In a Christian wedding, the mother of the bride’s entrance signals that the processional is about to begin.
+She is often escorted by a son or another male relative, but may also be escorted by the father of the bride, who returns to the ceremony venue entrance to escort his daughter down the aisle.
 Once you’ve reached the end of the aisle, you’ll take a seat to the left of the aisle in the front row.
-In Jewish ceremonies, the bride’s mother and father escort her down the aisle together; seating-wise, it’s the opposite: the bride’s side is seated on the right, while the groom’s side is on the left.
-These days, it’s also common among non-Jewish ceremonies for the bride to be escorted by both parents.
+In Jewish ceremonies, the bride’s mother and father escort her down the aisle together.
+Seating-wise, it’s the opposite in these ceremonies - the bride’s side is seated on the right, while the groom’s side is on the left.
+These days, it’s also common among non-Jewish ceremonies for the bride to be escorted by both parents

 During the Reception